Woocommerce

 4. Click Publish Design when you are done, and go to Step 2 in the guide.

-5. Lastly, go to Recommendations/Search > Content and change your Clerk.io Content to use your new Design, then click Update Content.
+5. Go to Recommendations/Search > Elements and change your Clerk Content to use your new Design, then click Update Content.

-6. This will temporarily cause them to not show up on your webshop, until you have inserted Clerk.js 2 as decribed further down in this guide.
+6. This will temporarily cause them to not show up on your webshop, until you have inserted Clerk.js 2 as described further down in this guide.

 Since Clerk.js 2 uses the more flexible template language Liquid, you need to convert the Designs into this language.

 2. Select Blank > Code and give it a name.
-We recommend adding “V2” so it’s obvious that you are using Clerk.js 2 designs for this.
+We recommend adding “V2” so it’s obvious that you are using Clerk.js 2 designs.

 3. Click Create Design.